goelshipra/devops/README.md

 at Home: changes to master.
 at home: changes to feature 2 branch. created feature 3.
-Trigerring a build in Jenkins.
+Triggerring a build in Jenkins.
+Test another Jenkins trigger.